Department of Linguistics

 The department is a centre for linguistic study in an unparalleled range of languages, many of which we are documenting for the first time.
 Primary areas of research focus around linguistic theory, language documentation and description, translation, and language pedagogy.
 Through these activities, our department has close academic ties to the rest of our , the Departments of Africa, China and Inner Asia, Japan and Korea, Near and Middle East, South Asia, South East Asia, and the Language Centre, as well as various academic centres hosted or partnered by SOAS.
 We participate in various academic activities with other linguistics departments in the south of England, and other University of London colleges.

-In general linguistics, we offer a BA in Linguistics, a postgraduate taught MA, and the PhD in Linguistics.
+We offer a BA in Linguistics, three postgraduate taught MAs (MA Linguistics, MA Linguistics and a Language, and MA Language Documentation and Description), and the PhD in Linguistics.
 Our curricula centre around a core of foundational linguistic study, with a wide range of pathways and joint degrees at the undergraduate level.

 In translation, SOAS offers degrees in the Theory and Practice of Translation at both MA and PhD levels.
 The curriculum is formed around a core of courses aimed to provide both a theoretical and an applied introduction to translation, with specialised courses for particular languages.

 In language pedagogy, SOAS offers the MA in Applied Linguistics and Language Pedagogy.
 The core course of Language Pedagogy is complemented by a wide range of courses regarding the teaching and learning of languages, and the structure of those languages.

 The links on the left will lead you to our department's staff, curricula, and events.